-We're helping people in the
+We helped people in the

 to access the vaccine.

-who are hesitant to get the vaccine.
+in communities who were hesitant to get the vaccine.

-We're investing at the grassroots level to
+We invested at the grassroots level to

 in the messages communities receive.

-We're responding to a key need and
+We responded to a key need and

 to vaccine sites.